carlcs/craft-autoexpire/readme.md

 # Auto Expire plugin for Craft CMS

-This plugin allows to set an entry’s Expiry Date, Post Date or any custom date field on every entry save.
-The date value is generated from a Twig template which you define in the plugin settings.
+This plugin allows to set an entry’s Expiry Date, Post Date or any custom date field automatically on entry save.
+The date value is generated from a Twig template which can be set up in the plugin settings.

 ## Installation